 How to Make Your Own Locking Jewelry Display Case

 Select two picture frames that are the same size.
 These will make the body of your display case.
 Remove the cardboard backings from the frame and clean the glass thoroughly.
-Following the instructions on the bottle of epoxy glue.
-Adhere the glass into the frames and allow to dry.
+Following the instructions on the bottle of epoxy glue, adhere the glass into the frames, then allow to dry.

 Once the glue has dried, place the frames on top of each another with the glass on the bottom and top.
 On the longest side of the bottom frame, measure 3 inches from the edge and mark with your pencil.
 Do the same from the other edge, then repeat on the top frame.